sandipsahoo2k2/my/articles/resume_template.md

 * Your resume should be clear and one to two pages with proper spacing.
 * Highlight the skills you want to show.
-* Hide everything else which doesn't matter for your next interview.
+* Remove everything else which doesn't matter for your next interview.
 * Have two to four bullets for your experience in an org not more.
 * Quantify your project and record how it imapcted the users or customers.
 * Have a professional, clean linkedin profile.